cnu-online/Hyperledger-Nodejs-Angular/README.md

 Here assumption is that you have installed all [prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.3/prereqs.html) that a standard Hyperledger Fabric requires.

-We have three folder for three different layers
+We have three folders for three different layers

 ### HLF
 this folder contains all Fabric related cryptographic material, channel, genesis block and chaincode.